 These conferences help avoid illegal disposal, and reduce waste risk by informing those concerned of revisions in waste disposal laws and regulations and by providing proper disposal information.
-In terms of waste disposal methods, they are now also obligated to make an effort to conduct on-site verification of waste disposal contractor facilities.
+In terms of waste disposal methods, we are required to make an effort to conduct on-site verification of waste disposal contractor facilities.
 Our goal for 2017 was an on-site verification rate of 40 percent or more (100 percent or more in three years).
-In 2017, we achieved that target, conducting on-site verification was carried out at 60% of waste disposal contractor facilities, clearing the 2016 target of 40%.
+In 2017, we achieved that target, conducting on-site verification of 43 percent of our waste disposal contractors.

 Reduction in PPC Paper Used

 Purchases of plain copier paper were reduced by 22.9 percent from 2016 by ensuring efforts to control the volume of materials distributed at meetings and to use multi-page and two-sided printing.
 This effort to curb distribution of meeting materials and to ensure thorough control over copier use were factors in this decrease.
 We also continue to promote purchasing of paper that complies with Japan’s Green Purchasing Law.

 PPC Paper Purchased